Cool-Dude44/bomber-man-rom-hack-Bomber-Man-Not/README.md

 3.  slight tweaks in title screen
 4.   i accidentally made the bombs go gray and i like em And yeah this is a small rom hack made by a little new Dev i hope you enjoy!

+Screenshots captured in the iNES emulator during gameplay testing.